fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 4h → 30min driver wait

-The five biggest airports in Norway on one multi-tenant system — and we still run the payments, three years in.
+The five biggest airports in Norway on one multi-tenant system.
+One of us still runs the payments, three years in.

 Marcin Ostrowski · Katarzyna Kukułka · Mateusz Baltyn